PhD (Victoria), MA (Canterbury), Dip Tchg (Canterbury)

-'Historicising the ‘indigenous international’: Museums, anthropology, and transpacific networks,’ TransPacific Americas: Encounters and engagements between the Americas and the South Pacific, edited by Eveline Duerr and Philipp Schorch.
-London and New York: Routledge, forthcoming 2015.
+'Historicising the ‘indigenous international’: Museums, anthropology, and transpacific networks,’ TransPacific Americas: Encounters and engagements between the Americas and the South Pacific, edited by Eveline Dürr and Philipp Schorch.
+London and New York: Routledge, 2016, pp.3-26.

 ‘The travelling Other: A Māori narrative from a visit to Australia in 1874.’
 In Britain and the narration of travel in the nineteenth century: Texts, images, objects, edited by Kate Hill.
-Farnham: Ashgate, forthcoming 2015.
+Farnham: Ashgate, 2016, pp.153-174.

 ‘‘Two branches of the brown Polynesians’: Ethnological fieldwork, colonial governmentality and the ‘dance of agency.’
 In New Zealand’s empire, edited by Katie Pickles and Catharine Coleborne.
-London and New York: Manchester University Press, forthcoming 2015.
+London and New York: Manchester University Press, 2016, pp.51-67.

 With Jonathan Mané-Wheoki.
 ‘Afterword: The whare Mataatua and some thoughts about things.’
-In He taonga, he kōrero: Lives of objects, edited by Annabelle Cooper, Lachy Paterson and Angela Wanhalla.
-Dunedin: Otago University Press, 2015.
+In The Lives of colonial objects, edited by Annabelle Cooper, Lachy Paterson and Angela Wanhalla.
+Dunedin: Otago University Press, 2015, pp.308-18.

 ‘The practice of repatriation: A case study from New Zealand,’ in Museums and restitution: New practices, new approaches, edited by Kostos Arvanitis and Louise Tythacott.
-Aldershot: Ashgate, 2014.
+Aldershot: Ashgate, 2014, pp.71-83.

 ‘‘To foster and encourage the study and practice of Maori arts and crafts’: Indigenous material culture, colonial culture and museums in New Zealand’, in Craft & Community: The material culture of place & politics, 19th-20th Century, edited by Janice Helland, Beverly Lemire and Alena Buis.
 Aldershot: Ashgate, 2014, pp59-82.

 With Eric Dorfman, Arapata Hakiwai, and Āwhina Twomey.
-‘Mana taonga: Connecting communities in New Zealand museums through ancestral Māori culture,’ Museum International 64(3) forthcoming 2015.
+‘Mana taonga: Connecting communities in New Zealand museums through ancestral Māori culture,’ Museum International 2015 64(3): 5-15.

 ‘Introduction: New research on museums, anthropology and governmentality,’ Museum and Society special issue—Museum, Field, Colony: Collecting, displaying and governing people and things, Guest editors: Fiona Cameron and Conal McCarthy, January 2015 13(1): 1-6.